 2. Set a meeting agenda

 Ensure you know what will be covered in each meeting and how long it should take, and stick to those timings.
 Share the agenda before the meeting to ensure attendees are prepared and can offer feedback.

 If there's no agenda, reschedule or cancel the meeting.

 3. Ensure someone leads the meeting

 Having someone lead the meeting can ensure that all voices are heard and that the meeting does not stray off-topic.

-4. Get the right people attending the meeting
+4. Get the right people to attend the meeting

 The more people who attend, the bigger the drop in productivity.
 So, be selective and only invite those who have a specific role.
 Make sure that key decision-makers can attend.
 If they can't, you'll need to postpone.